“A Place of Belonging for All God’s Children”

 Other kinds of others: A Chapel Hill church redefines ‘open and affirming’

 August 9, 2016 – by Jesse James DeConto – The Christian Century

 What are the services like?

 Worship is the heart of how we connect with our faith community and is our common time together as the people of God.
 At our services, you’ll see a range of ages from boucing babies in parents’ laps to smiling grandparents … and a range of attire from jeans to suits & ties and even the occasional Easter bonnet.

-No matter which time works for you, our summer morning services are uplifting experiences with encouraging and inspiring sermons, a rich diversity of joyous sounds from our many music groups from Gospel music to the rich, traditional sounds of our organ.
+No matter which time works for you, our morning services are uplifting experiences with encouraging and inspiring sermons, a rich diversity of joyous sounds from our many music groups from Gospel music to the rich, traditional sounds of our organ.

 United Church is handicapped accessible and offers wireless hearing assists.
 ASL (American Sign Language) translation is provided at the 9:30 am.